-How to permanently turn Windows Defender off: Simple hacks
+How to permanently turn Defender off: Simple hacks

 If you turn off Windows Defender and later realize that it is still running, the good news is that it is possible to turn it off permanently, as will be discussed shortly.

-Before taking on advanced steps to turn off Windows Defender, try out these basic troubleshooting approaches to turn this antivirus program off in Windows 10 and 11.
+Before taking advanced steps to turn off Defender, try these basic troubleshooting approaches to turn this antivirus program off in Windows 10 and 11.

-How to turn off Windows Defender on Windows 10
+How to turn off Defender on Windows 10

-Follow the following steps to turn off Windows Defender on Windows 10:
+Follow the following steps to turn off Defender on Windows 10:

 - Click on the Windows Start button, which should be at the bottom left-hand side of your screen to open the Start Menu.

 - Go to the Settings icon and click on it.

 - Under the Settings window, click on Update & Security.
 This should be the last option in that window.